Inventory Management Market Size & Share Analysis - Growth Trends And Forecast (2026 - 2031)

 Inventory Management Market Analysis by Mordor Intelligence

-The inventory management market is valued at USD 2.76 billion in 2025 and is forecast to reach USD 3.89 billion by 2030, reflecting a 7.1% CAGR driven by the rapid shift from reactive stockkeeping toward predictive, data-rich orchestration.
+The inventory management market is expected to grow from USD 2.76 billion in 2025 to USD 2.95 billion in 2026 and is forecast to reach USD 4.14 billion by 2031 at 6.99% CAGR over 2026-2031.
 Uptake is accelerating as enterprises digitize replenishment workflows, connect global fulfillment nodes, and harmonize scattered inventory pools.
 Cloud platforms, AI-enhanced demand sensing, and composable micro-services stacks are reshaping deployment preferences, while Scope-3 emissions mandates are turning real-time inventory visibility into a compliance necessity.
 Across every end-market, board-level urgency to lower carrying costs and avoid stockouts is translating into sustained investment, particularly as surging SKU counts in omnichannel retail strain legacy systems.
 Together, these factors position the inventory management market for healthy, broad-based expansion in the current planning horizon.

 Key Report Takeaways